Poll: Health care top issue for Nevada women over 50

 Those Democratic women will turn out in force at next week’s presidential caucuses, according to the poll, with 82 percent saying they definitely plan to participate.

-Older Americans, especially those 65 and up, historically vote at the highest rate of any age block.
+Older Americans, especially those 65 and up, historically vote at the highest rate of any age bloc.

 A national poll from November, also conducted by The Harris Poll for AARP, showed that 95 percent of women 50 and older planned to vote in the general election this November, although nearly 70 percent said they were undecided about for whom they would vote.